sylejroy/apex-analysis-tool/README.md

 Localisation algorithm:
 1) Crop current frame to contain only minimap
-2) Compute BRISK features for reference map and minimap
+2) Compute SIFT features for reference map and minimap
 3) Match features from reference map to minimap
-4) Using the x best matches, compute the scale difference between minimap and reference map by cross calculating all distances between the selected matched features
+4) Using the distance ratio to determine the best matches
+5) Compute the scale difference between minimap and reference map by cross calculating all distances between the selected matched features
-5) Using the scale difference, estimate the ego position by projecting the minimap centre on the reference map
+6) Using the scale difference, estimate the ego position by projecting the minimap centre on the reference map
-6) Linear Kalman Filter to smooth position estimate
+7) Linear Kalman Filter to smooth position estimate